tomchapin/TranslaCall/README.md

 1. **Sign Up**

-   Visit [www.translacall.com](https://www.translacall.com) to create an account.
+   Visi the web site to create an account.

 2. **Select a Plan**